What are you looking for?

 You must have a valid passport when applying for a CAQ, but you can begin the application process even if you must renew your passport.
 You might save some time by beginning both procedures at the same time.
 However, you must wait until you receive your new passport before applying for a study permit.

 The CAQ is issued based on the normal length of your study program for a single level of study.
-The level of study is clearly indicated in your admission letter: Bachelor = 1st level (undergraduate) / Master and Specialized Graduate Studies (DESS) = 2nd level (graduate) / Doctorate = 3rd level (post-graduate).
+The level of study is clearly indicated in your letter of acceptance:

 Procedure

-4. Approximately 48 hours after submitting your application, you will be given access to the Arrima platform.
-You must use it to submit all of the requested supporting documents.
+5. Approximately 48 hours after submitting your application, you will be able to link your application in your Arrima account to submit all of the requested supporting documents.
 You will not be able to modify the documents after they have been submitted.
+Make sure to keep a digital copy of your file.

 Processing times